fwromano/VLM/ros2_vlm/README.md

 - USB camera at `/dev/video0`
 - NVIDIA GPU recommended (16GB+ for optimal performance)
 - HuggingFace account with Google Gemma 3 access
+- VLM Server can run on the same host or a separate GPU host

 **Python Environments:**
 - System Python 3.12 (for ROS2)